jyxi7676/STtools/doc/readme1.md

 # User Manual
 ## Running all steps in STtools
-Before running all steps, it is suggested that the user take a look at the  [running specific step](./doc/readme3.md).
+Before running all steps, it is suggested that the user take a look at the  [running specific step](./readme3.md).
-The user need to use the option --run-all to run all steps and to provide the following input files.
+The user needs to use the option --run-all to run all steps and to provide the following input files.
 ### Input
   The user need to provide some of the following files in order for STtools to run all the steps sequentially.
   *   --STtools: Path to the STtools package.
 If not given, using current working directory.